simonsanvil/DALL-E-Explained/README.md

 ## Text-to-Image generation with CLIP

+**What is CLIP?**

-**What is CLIP?:** CLIP was introduced by OpenAI in [another blog post](https://openai.com/blog/clip/) the same day that they introduced DALL-E. CLIP is a neural network that is extremely good at telling whether an image and a text label fit together, that is, given an image and a any set of text labels, CLIP will output how likely each label is to be representative of the image.
+CLIP was introduced by OpenAI in [another blog post](https://openai.com/blog/clip/) the same day that they introduced DALL-E. CLIP is a neural network that is extremely good at telling whether an image and a text label fit together, that is, given an image and a any set of text labels, CLIP will output how likely each label is to be representative of the image.
 So if you show CLIP an image of a cat and the labels `["a dog","a giraffe","a house", "a cat"]` it will assign more probability to the labels related to the cat picture (`a cat` in this case).

 | <img src="https://www.dropbox.com/s/4ucl5y878kaddor/clip_example.png?raw=1" width = "500px"></img> | <img src="https://www.dropbox.com/s/vemxyq9fks119yl/is_fully_differentiable.png?raw=1" width = "500px"></img>|
 |:--:|  :--: |